O-Ring Cord Guide: The Ultimate Solution for Custom Sizes and Emergency Repairs

 Material Options for Rubber Cord Stock

-Just like molded rings, we extrude cord in various polymers to match your chemical environment.
+We extrude cord in various polymers to match your specific environmental needs:

-• NBR (Nitrile) Cord: The standard for general industrial oil and water applications.
+• Fuel resistant NBR nitrile rubber cord for oil pumps: The standard for general industrial oil and water applications.

-• PTFE Cord: Unlike rubber, PTFE cannot be glued.
-It is often used as a valve stem packing material.
-We offer solid PTFE cord and 3.2mm PTFE round cord for chemically aggressive environments.
+• Chemically resistant solid PTFE cord for valves: Unlike rubber, PTFE cannot be glued.
+We offer 3.2mm PTFE round cord for the most aggressive chemical environments.

 Silicone foam strips for CNC vacuum suction cups-QZSEALS